discordjs/guide/guide/sequelize/README.md

 return message.reply(`Could not find a tag with name ${tagName}.`);
 ```

 It is possible to edit a record by using the `.update()` function.
-An update returns the number of rows that were changed by the `where` condition.
+An update returns the number of rows that the `where` condition changed.
 Since you can only have tags with unique names, you do not have to worry about how many rows may change.
 Should you get that the query didn't alter any rows, you can conclude that the tag did not exist.

 ### [theta] Display info on a specific tag